-- Dreamer: based on a PyTorch DreamerV2 implementation, but integrated with input vector symlog transformation and KL balancing of the latent dynamic representation, from the DreamerV3 paper. - FOCUS: An object-centric world model implementation based on DreamerV2, also integrated with input vector symlog transformation and KL balancing of the latent dynamic representation. - LEXA: Based on DreamerV2, this is a latent goal-conditioned method.
+372 • FOCUS: An object-centric world model implementation based on DreamerV2, also inte- 373 grated with input vector symlog transformation and KL balancing of the latent dynamic 374 representation.

+• LEXA: Based on DreamerV2, this is a latent goal-conditioned method.
 The conditioning is based on the full latent target.
 Both proposed distance methods (cosine and temporal) are considered.
 We adopted our own PyTorch implementation for LEXA.

-369 G Training details and Hyperparameters
+378 G Training details and Hyperparameters

-- All methods are trained following an offline RL training scheme.
-The offline datasets contain 1M steps in the environment, which are collected using the object-centric exploration strategy proposed - in [10].
-The datasets are loaded in the replay buffer of the offline agents, and the training is conducted - for 250K steps.
+All methods are trained following an offline RL training scheme.
+The offline datasets contain 1M steps in the environment, which are collected using the object-centric exploration strategy proposed in [3].
+The datasets are loaded in the replay buffer of the offline agents, and the training is conducted for 250K steps.
 Both world model and agent are updated at every training step.
-V100-16GB GPUs - have been used for all experiments.
-Our proposed methods (i.e. Dreamer/FOCUS + PCP, FOCUS + - LCP) took roughly 18 hours to complete each training run. - The hyperparameters used for the main implementation of the world models and agent are the same - used in DreamerV2 [11] official implementation.
+V100-16GB GPUs have been used for all experiments.
+Our proposed methods (i.e. Dreamer/FOCUS + PCP, FOCUS + LCP) took roughly 18 hours to complete each training run.

+The hyperparameters used for the main implementation of the world models and agent are the same used in DreamerV2 [9] official implementation.
 Symlog function is applied at every input.
-KL - balancing as in DreamerV3 [6] is implemented. - With reference to FOCUS model, we have the following additional parameters: - Object-extractor: MLP composed of 2 layers, 512 units, ReLU activation; - With reference to FOCUS + LCP model, we have the following additional parameters: - Object-encoder: MLP composed of 4 layers, 400 units, ReLU activation; - Distance method object-encoder objective: Cosine similarity (also tested MSE) - Distance method actor policy objective: Cosine similarity (also tested MSE)
+KL balancing as in DreamerV3 [10] is implemented.

+- 388 With reference to FOCUS model, we have the following additional parameters: - Object-extractor: MLP composed of 2 layers, 512 units, ReLU activation; - 390 With reference to FOCUS + LCP model, we have the following additional parameters: - Object-encoder: MLP composed of 4 layers, 400 units, ReLU activation; - Distance method object-encoder objective: Cosine similarity (also tested MSE) - Distance method actor policy objective: Cosine similarity (also tested MSE)